MySQL

 Note

-The MySQL CDC YAML connector does not require or support adding metadata columns for the database name, table name, or op_type.
-You can directly use __data_event_type__ in a Transform expression to retrieve the change data type, or use __schema_name__ and __table_name__ to retrieve the database name and table name.
+The MySQL CDC YAML connector does not require or support adding database name, table name, and op_type metadata columns.
+You can directly use __data_event_type__ in a Transform expression to get the change data type, or use __schema_name__ and __table_name__ to get the database name and table name.

 Important

-• The es_ts metadata column represents the start time of the transaction in MySQL that corresponds to the changelog.
-This column is supported only for MySQL 8.0.x.
-Do not add this column when you use an earlier version of MySQL.
+• The es_ts metadata column represents the start time of the corresponding transaction for the changelog on MySQL.
+It is supported only for MySQL 8.0.x.
+Do not add this metadata column when using earlier versions of MySQL.

-• The op_ts timestamp is precise to the second, and the es_ts timestamp is precise to the millisecond.
+• The op_ts timestamp is accurate to the second, while the es_ts timestamp is accurate to the millisecond.

 scan.newly-added-table.enabled

-On restart from a checkpoint, specifies whether to synchronize newly added tables or remove tables that no longer match the specified pattern.
+When restarting from a checkpoint, specifies whether to synchronize newly added tables that were not matched during the previous startup or to remove tables from the state that are no longer matched.

 No